2014mchidamb/Beyond-Lightning/README.md

 To accomplish this, Bob sends Alice a hash.
 Alice then promises to pay Chris 1 BTC if he gives her the pre-image of the hash within a set time period of N days.
 If Chris does not, Alice can redeem a refund transaction so that she does not lose her 1 BTC.
 Similarly, Chris promises to pay Bob 1 BTC if Bob gives Chris the pre-image of the hash within a time period of N-1 days.
 The time period for Chris is N-1 days as opposed to N days to prevent the scenario in which Alice redeems her 1 BTC before Chris, leaving Chris with a loss of 1 BTC due to Bob's inactivity.
 Chris also generates a refund transaction in case Bob becomes unresponsive.

 As can be seen pretty easily, this model can be generalized by continuing to use decrementing timelocks between parties.
-However, just using HTLC's does not solve our original problem - every transaction within the HTLC network still has to be broadcast.
+However, just using HTLC's does not solve our original problem - every transaction within the HTLC network still has to be broadcast, unless we can find a way to embed the HTLC's within our payment channels.

 ### HTLC's with Micropayment Channels